circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Does CircleCI 2.0 run inference commands?

-No, CircleCI 2.0 does not infer anything from your project.

-This means that no commands are run automatically.
-Don’t assume that a particular library/package is available unless it is bundled with the Docker image you are using!
+Currently, CircleCI 2.0 doesn't infer anything from your project, but we have plans to replace our inference system before moving out of Beta.
+Until then, you'll need to manually configure all jobs.

 ## My project is running on CircleCI 2.0, but the build is frozen!